romeorizzi/TALight/README.md

 Not all parameters that `rtal` sends to the daemon to adapt the behavior of the services are specified in the `meta.yaml`.
 For example, for all problems you can ask that the feedback is sent to you in black and white even when `rtal` detects that your `tty` supports the use of the colors.
 You can enforce the suppressing of the colors in any case with the `-no-color` flag (`-n` is its short form).
 You get to know about these service-agnostic flags and parameters by issuing `rtal connect --help`.

-Combining the problem specific information you got above by issuing `rtal list sum -v` with the TAlight core instructions you get with `rtal connect --help` you could decide to try one of the following services:
+Combining the problem specific information you got above by issuing `rtal list sum -v` with the TALight core instructions you get with `rtal connect --help` you could decide to try one of the following services:

 ```bash
 rtal connect sum free_sum